grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 See [Rationale](#rationale) below for a possible adjustment to this queuing strategy.

+When reprocessing the queue, the subchannel will iterate over the queued RPCs from oldest to newest.
+For each RPC, it will apply the same algorithm to choose a connection as when it first sees the RPC, described above.
+If that algorithm indicates that the RPC should be queued, the subchannel will leave the RPC in the queue and stop iterating over the queue, because it knows that it cannot dispatch any more of the queued RPCs.
+See [Subchannel Psuedo-Code](#subchannel-pseudo-code) below for details.

-When dequeuing an RPC, the subchannel will use the same algorithm described above that it will when it first sees the RPC.
-RPCs will be dequeued upon the following events:
+The subchannel will reprocess the queued RPCs upon the following events:
 - When a connection attempt completes successfully.
 - When the backoff timer fires.
 - When an existing connection fails.
 - When the transport for a connection reports a new value for MAX_CONCURRENT_STREAMS.
 - When an RPC dispatched on one of the connections completes.

+Note that in some of those cases, we know that we will not be able to actually dispatch any of the queued RPCs, but reprocessing the queue may cause us to trigger a new connection attempt.

 Because we are now handling queuing in the subchannel, transport implementations should no longer need to handle this queuing.
 The only